-On a recent non-Mardi Gras trip to New Orleans, my husband, Pete, and I found plenty of things to do.
+On a recent non-Mardi Gras trip to New Orleans, my husband, Pete, and I found plenty of things to do during a stopover from our Great River road trip.
 Use these ideas to build your own itinerary for 2 days in New Orleans.

 2 full days in the Big Easy

 Let’s face it, for most folks a visit to New Orleans conjures up the rousing nightlife on Bourbon Street in the French Quarter, with its live music, street performers, and crowds of revelers out for a good time.
 But we’re here to tell you, there are plenty of attractions and activities outside of Mardi Gras, and a better way, in our opinion, to plan a visit to the Crescent City

 NOLA, known by some as the Paris of the South, was founded in the early 18th century and named for France’s Duke of Orleans.
 Still a significant port located at the mouth of the Mississippi River on the Gulf of Mexico coast, the city has rebounded from the devastation of Hurricane Katrina, a Category 5 storm that raged through the region in 2005.

 If you like food, history and architecture, New Orleans might very well be the singular place in the United States where your interests converge.

 A National Historic Landmark, Jackson Square is a city park adjacent to the site where the Louisiana Purchase was finalized in 1803 in the Cabildo Building (the former Spanish colonial City Hall where the City Council met).